 A significant (P ≤0.01) difference was found among the varieties against reducing sugar content of potato tuber (Table-4).
 The highest (0.516 mg g-1 FW) reducing sugar content was found in V1 treatment followed by V2 while the lowest (0.298 mg g-1 FW) reducing content was in V3.
 In respects of reducing sugar content of potato tubers also a significant (P ≤0.01) response was noted against different levels of vermicompost applications (Table-5).
 The highest reducing sugar (0.456 mg g-1 FW) was found from Vm1 treatment followed by Vm3 treatment and the lowest (0.326 mg g-1 FW) was in Vm4.
 Combindly, a significant (P ≤0.01) variation was found among the treatment against reducing sugar content of potato tubers (Table-6).
 The highest reducing sugar (0.5467 mg g-1 FW) of tuber was found from V1Vm1 treatment combination which was statistically similar to V1Vm2 and V1Vm5 while the lowest (0.2367 mg g-1 FW) reducing sugar was found in V4Vm4 treatment combination which was statistically similar to V4Vm5 and V3Vm5.

 Table 4.
-Performance of varieties on the processing qualities of potato
+Effect of potato varieties on the qualities of potato in Bangaldesh